KNARsack: Teaching Neural Algorithmic Reasoners to Solve Pseudo-Polynomial Problems: NAR for Knapsack

 \paragraph{Dynamic Programming Table Construction} The dynamic programming state $\mathrm{dp}_{i, c}$ represents the maximum value achievable with the first $i$ items and a knapsack capacity of $c$.
 A $\mathrm{decision}_{i, c}$ variable indicates whether the $i$-th item is included in the optimal solution $\mathrm{dp}_{i, c}$, as shown in \autoref{fig:knapsack}.
 As the DP table is constructed row by row, we chose $\mathcal{V}=\{u_0, \dots u_C\}$ for each $t\in \{1,\dots, n\}$.
 At timestep $t$ we set $\sI_\gG =\{w_t, v_t\}$.
 Then the model predicts $\sH^{(t)}_\gV=\{\mathrm{dp}_{t, :}, \mathrm{decision}_{t, :}\}$.
 The decision probability table is obtained by stacking the decision row predictions $\mathrm{decision}_{t,:}$ at each step.

 \emph{Edge length encoding} was a crucial ingredient for successful training of the NAR constructor:

 where $\delta$ is the Kronecker delta function and $M=10$ is the cutoff.
-Such categorical encoding gives the model the ability to choose the correct past states that influence the current one. \autoref{fig:edge_positional_encoding} shows the impact of EL on an in-distribution problem instance in comparison to standard random node positional encoding.
+Such categorical encoding gives the model the ability to choose the correct past states that influence the current one.
+Edge length encoding is illustrated in \autoref{fig:edge_positional_encoding_example}. \autoref{fig:edge_positional_encoding} shows the impact of EL on an in-distribution problem instance in comparison to standard random node positional encoding.
 For more details, see \autoref{appendix:edge_positional_encoding}.

 We additionally observe that the CLRS-30's processors struggle to handle the Knapsack DP scalar values larger than those seen in training.
-We propose to mitigate this issue by adopting a \emph{homogenous processor} \cite{tang2020towards}, which enforces the model to be invariant to the scale of the item values.
+We propose to mitigate this issue by adopting a \emph{homogeneous processor} \cite{tang2020towards}, which enforces the model to be invariant to the scale of the item values.
 This substantially improves the value generalization performance of the model on instances larger than those seen in training. \autoref{appendix:homogeneity} provides more results and a discussion.

 \paragraph{Solution Reconstruction} Based on problem input and the predicted $\mathrm{decision}$ table, the solution is reconstructed by iteratively selecting the items that are part of the optimal set, as illustrated in \autoref{fig:knapsack}.
 Unlike in the construction phase, in order to encode information about all items and the entire $\mathrm{decision}$ table, $\gV=\{u_0,\dots,u_C\}\cup\{u_{C+1},\dots _{C+n}\}$ where the second set are the item nodes.